EDUCBA

 investing vs trading

-Investing vs Trading – Why people participate in the stock market or in the financial market?… The very obvious answer is to make a profit.
+Investing vs Trading – Why do people participate in the stock or financial market?… The very obvious answer is to make a profit.
 The goal behind this is to build wealth over existing income.
-However Investing vs Trading, can be achieved depending upon the duration and the position which they hold.
+However, depending on their duration and position, Investing vs Trading can be achieved.

 Investing vs Trading Infographics